BuzzFeedNews/2018-12-fake-news-top-50/README.md

 The `data/sites_2016.csv`, `data/sites_2017.csv`, and `data/sites_2018.csv` files contain lists of fake-news domains we included in our analyses for each of those years.

 The `data/top_2018.csv` file contains information about the top fake news articles of 2018 (by Facebook engagement) published by our 2018 list of fake news sites.
-It contains the folowwing columns:
+It contains the following columns:

 - `title`: The title of the article.
 - `url`: The URL of the article.